-Alternating every alcoholic beverage with a lower-calorie, alcohol-free beverage to slash calories and consume less alcohol over the course of the night is a lot easier when you have a delicious, non-alcoholic, low-calorie alternative.
+Alternating every alcoholic beverage with a lower-calorie, alcohol-free beverage to slash calories and consume less alcohol throughout the night is a lot easier when you have a delicious, non-alcoholic, low-calorie alternative.
 While many people find soda to be a tasty option, remember that regular soda is loaded with calories and tons of sugar.

-And while diet soda is calorie-free, if you’ve been seeing recent headlines, you’ve seen that aspartame, the artificial sweetener, also known as NutraSweet has been shown to damage DNA and to be a possible carcinogen and also negatively impact the gut microbiome, including in ways that favor weight gain and increase fat storage, particularly around the abdomen and increase fat in the muscle.
+And while diet soda is calorie-free, if you’ve been seeing recent headlines, you’ve seen that aspartame, the artificial sweetener, also known as NutraSweet, has been shown to damage DNA, be a possible carcinogen, and negatively impact the gut microbiome, including in ways that favor weight gain and increase fat storage, particularly around the abdomen, and increase fat in the muscle.
 This was shown to be the case for saccharine as well as for diet beverages.
 No, thank you!

 For a delicious drink alternative, go for a flavored seltzer with a splash of lemon or lime or a small splash of juice, like cranberry juice!
 Or try our Raspberry Ginger Lime “Detox” Drink.

 Keep in mind, that alcohol has been shown to disrupt the gut microbiota, allowing bad bacteria to more heavily populate your gut.
 This is so important if you’re looking to avoid weight gain, as bad gut bacteria mess with your metabolism, favoring weight gain.
 This makes every other rule more impactful besides just saving you calories, as you’re also protecting your gut microbiome.

 Fill up on veggies and protein before you start drinking.